 A core aim of our theoretical research is to better understand the interaction between firms, consumers and governments in different strategic environments and, consequently, to understand the implications for economic policy.
 Our investigations mainly focus on the areas of international trade, public economics and industrial organisation.

-Our empirical microeconomics research uses modern econometric techniques to investigate important questions of policy relevance in the fields of health, education, crime and labour.
+Our empirical microeconomics research uses modern econometric techniques to investigate important questions of policy relevance in the fields of health, education, crime, migration, development and labour.

 Speeding, punishment, and recidivism - evidence from a regression discontinuity design

 Gehrsitz, M. 17 Aug 2017 (Accepted/In press) In : Journal of Law and Economics.
 45 p.

 The effects of immigration on household services, labour supply, and fertility